 So these were our top 15 teen vampire books.
 What is your daughter’s favorite teen vampire book series?
 What teen books about vampires are the most popular in your city?
 Share with us by commenting below!

-- 25 Best Young Adult Fiction Novels For Teens
+- Best Novels For Teens